Who Were You With Last Night?

 * * * * * * * * * * * *

-one of the finest “rattling good choruses” in the music-hall repertoire.
-Its melody is absolutely right for the personal attacking approach on the audience who are being asked the question....It goes at a rattling pace with its raggy characteristics emphasised by the linking riffs in the piano accompaniment.
+Music Hall historian Peter Gammond calls Who Were You With Last Night? “one of the finest ‘rattling good choruses’ in the music-hall repertoire.
+Its melody is absolutely right for the personal attacking approach on the audience who are being asked the question....It goes at a rattling pace with its raggy characteristics emphasised by the linking riffs in the piano accompaniment.”1 Fred Godfrey recalled, however, that every music publisher in London at first turned down Who Were You With Last Night?:

 That long “Ah-ah-ah-ah-ah” in the middle of the song just frightened them off, and the singers didn’t want any part of it, either!
 Then one day Mark Sheridan asked me if I had any ideas for a good chorus song.
 I sat down and played Who Were You With Last Night?
 Good old Mark put it on at the London Pavilion.
 And it was a success from the start.
-A “tenner” I got for it — and glad to get rid of the song, too!
+A “tenner” I got for it — and glad to get rid of the song, too!2

-The January 4, 1913, issue of The Era remarked,
+The 4 January 1913 issue of The Era remarked,

 Mark Sheridan, who is this week making his first appearance at the Palace, Southampton, is scoring all along the line.
 He sings, in his own breezy style, “Colonel Nutt” [a Godfrey song]...and one of Feldman’s latest novelties, “Who were you with last night?” which is already being whistled all over the southern seaport.
 The engagement of the genial Mark is bringing gust to the Palace, for the building is packed out at every performance.

-Mark Sheridan (Regal G-6506, 1912; Columbia-Rena 2066, 1913); reissued on compact disc “The Golden Years Of Music Hall” (Saydisc CD-SDL 380, 1990)
+Mark Sheridan (Regal G-6506, 1912; Columbia-Rena 2066, 1913); reissued on CD “The Golden Years Of Music Hall” (Saydisc CD-SDL 380, 1990); reissued on 4-CD set “Round The Town: Following Grandfather’s Footsteps, A Night At The London Music Halls” (Bear Family, 2000); reissued on 4-CD set, “A Night At The Music Hall” (JSP, 2007)

 Jack Charman (Albion 1309, 1912; Dacapo 428, Famous 196; Invicta 106; John Bull B69, 1913; Marathon 133, 1912 [vertical cut disc]; Scala 221; The Winner 2250, 1912)